 Here’s a great question asked by one of our clients recently…

 “Hi guys, I have received the order of hypochlorite solution, but I have a question with regards to dilution.
-The instructions I have are to mix this to a 200 parts per million solution.
+The instructions I have are to mix this to a 200ppm (parts per-million) solution.
 Can you please advise how much hypochlorite solution this would be?
 And to how much water?
 Thank you, Crystal”

-Now let's start talking parts per million and dilution rates.
+Now let's start talking about parts per million and dilution rates.

-Our Hypo product label states that for general cleaning you should use at 1 part Hypo to 500 parts water, so for every 500 litres of ready to use solution one litre of Hypo needs to be added.
-General cleaning is the application we supply our Hypo for primarily but in many specialty applications where sanitising is required a parts per million recommendation or requirement can be requested.
+Our Hypo product label states that for general cleaning you should use 1 part Hypo to 500 parts water, so for every 500 litres of ready-to-use solution one litre of Hypo needs to be added.
+General cleaning is the application we supply our Hypo for primarily but in many specialty applications where sanitising is required a parts-per-million recommendation or requirement can be requested.

 Parts per million with a Hypo solution can be a difficult thing to accurately calculate and measure because by nature the Sodium Hypochlorite level in the concentrated form reduces over time from the point of manufacture.
 When manufactured the concentration is about 13% but this reduces due to time, exposure etc. For accurate instructions, you are best consulting with whoever is recommending any specific direction as to how best to calculate the correct dilution to avoid any confusion because these matters are often critical in certain applications.